CircleOnCircles/macbuild/README.md

 ### Installation & Configuration (macOS)

-* **Services**: In System Preferences / Keyboard / Services, enable 'New Terminal at Folder' and 'New Terminal Tab at Folder'
+* **Services**: In System Preferences / Keyboard / Shortcuts / Services, enable 'New Terminal at Folder' and 'New Terminal Tab at Folder'
 * **Screen Saver**: Set the screen saver to 'Flurry'
-* **Notification Centre**: Set the order of items and allow permission
+* **Notification Centre**: Set the order of items and allow permission after starting both World Clock and iStat Mini
 * **Safari**: Install extensions (1Password and Adblock Plus)
 * **App Store Login Items**: Start App Store menubar apps and set them to start at login (AppCleaner and OneDrive)